cltl/ma-communicative-robots/projects/think_aloud/evaluation/data_generator/README.md

 ## Usage

-In order to generate a dataset such as `eval_contexts.txt`, run `generate_dataset_from_templates.py` using one of the following commands:
+To generate a dataset such as the `eval_contexts.txt` used for the evaluation, run `generate_dataset_from_templates.py` using one of the following commands:

 <b>Windows:</b>